pebakery/pebakery-docs/LangRef/Variables.md

 #### Fixed Environment Variables

-Fixed environment variables are included only for compatibility with Winbuilder and must be enabled with the compatibility option `Enable Environment Variables`.
+Fixed environment variables are included only for compatibility with Winbuilder and must be enabled with the compatibility option `Enable legacy environment and %Version% variables`.
 If you need to retrieve information about the local operating system's environment it is recommended to use the more flexible and accurate `System,GetEnv` command instead.

 | Variable | Description |
 | --- | --- |